wellmadehq/writing/Leads.md

 # Big time drama (and nothing else)

 > By all the most important metrics, Nintendo’s Wii U has been a flop.
 After 30 months, lifetime sales sit at a paltry 10 million, over 80% less than the pace set by the original Wii.
 The Wii U’s big gimmick—a giant, touchscreen-enabled gamepad—has failed to click with consumers.
 Meanwhile, support from third-party developers is as low as it’s ever been for a Nintendo gaming machine.

+> George R.R.
+Martin's most recent novel, _A Dance with Dragons_, was published in 2011, the same year that the TV show began, and we've read nothing new since.
+Which puts showrunners David Benioff and D. B. Weiss in a pickle.
+Specifically: Unless Martin really knuckles down, they're out of source material for 2016's inevitable season six.

+> You wake up abruptly.
+You reach to wipe your sweat-strewn brow with your sheet, but realise you’re too late.
+“Uh oh,” you think.
+“I’ve actually gone and pissed myself”.
+After some tentative sniffing you surmise that the substance drenching your sheets isn’t your own effluence, but your sweat.
+It’s the Tuesday after a festival and your post-comedown systems are kicking in.
+You’re a limp schnitzel wrapped in a giant sweat-sodden wrap – and you’ve awoken from a horrific nightmare.
+Something about a 20-stone woman giving you a hand job and forcing you to listen to Nickelback’s obscure debut album.
+No amount of sunshine can save you today.

 # General fact, personalalized contradiction